xekoukou/simul/simulate.md

 # Simul

 Simul is a tool that simplifies the simulation and exposition of models in the browser.
-We pass the code that represents the simulation, we provide the initial values of the varriables of the problem.
+We provide the code that represents the simulation, we provide the initial values of the variables of the problem.
 Then this tool executes the code continuously, while at intervals sampling the values that we want to show in our charts.
 After each sample, we update our charts with the new values.
 We also want our simulation to be started, stoped, continued, reset.

 The initial values is an object that has as properties the values we simulate.
 The keys are the names of the values.